CausalEmbed: Auto-Regressive Multi-Vector Generation in Latent Space for Visual Document Embedding: Experiment

 \textbf{Latency.}

 A key concern of the auto-regressive paradigm is computational efficiency.
 Here, we evaluate the end-to-end latency of different document embedding methods.
 All methods incur a similar forward encoding cost $T_f$.
 Subsequently, \method generates latent token sequences auto-regressively benefiting from KV caching, whereas clustering-based baselines prune multi-vector embeddings to a fixed number of vectors, incurring additional adaptation latency $T_a$.
 We define the overall latency as $T = T_f + T_a$.

 Figure~\ref{fig:bubble} reports the latency-performance trade-off on \vidore~V2 with 32 tokens.
 The bubble size reflects the adaptation latency $T_a$ of each method.
 Compared with clustering-based baselines, \method achieves lower adaptation latency due to KV caching while delivering superior retrieval performance at the same compression ratio.
-A more detailed analysis is provided in Appendix~\ref{app:latency}. \textbf{Visualization.} Figure~\ref{fig:viz} illustrates the decision-making process of CausalQwen on \vidore~V2.
+A more detailed analysis is provided in Appendix~\ref{app:latency_breakdown}. \textbf{Visualization.} Figure~\ref{fig:viz} illustrates the decision-making process of CausalQwen on \vidore~V2.
 Consistent with the objectives described in Section~\ref{sec:obj}, CausalQwen produces diverse yet compact token-wise embeddings for both queries and documents.
 Notably, most document information is concentrated in the early tokens, which contribute the most to the final similarity score, while later tokens progressively capture finer-grained details, as reflected by the distribution of highlighted document tokens.